Let's play! Buxton digs in, MLB spring games finally begin

 “I’m glad we’re finally starting,” said Red Sox supporter Jeremy Porter, down from Maine for the exhibition opener.

 When Minnesota sparkplug Byron Buxton dug in against Boston right-hander Michael Feliz at sun-splashed Fenway South, it put baseball’s bitter 99-day lockout a little further back in the rearview mirror.
-The Twins and Red Sox played the sport’s first spring training game of the year, one of four on the calendar Thursday before everyone else opens Friday.
+The Twins and Red Sox played the sport’s first spring training game of the year, with three more in Arizona on the calendar Thursday before everyone else opens Friday.

 Red Sox manager Alex Cora said he got a jolt Wednesday when the Twins sent over their roster card.